tifsheline/inked_gal/README.md

 <hr>
 1. As a user, I want to upload photos.

-2. As a user, I want to follow other users.
+2. As a user, I want to comment on other users photos.

-3. As a user, I want to have a link to my profile which I can send to schools, universities, and employers so they can view my profile.
+3. As a user, I want to like other users' photos.

-4. As a user, I want to make comments on other users' pages (for example, congratulate a student for an achievement).
+4. As a user, I want to have a link to my and other users' profiles on Instagram.

-###Contribution:

 ###Acknowledgements:
 Credits:<br>

 * npm packages:

-npm Packeges| Author/Authors
+npm Packages| Author/Authors
 --------------|------
 express | ganey